cau-se/theodolite/README.md

 ## Theodolite Benchmarks

 Theodolite contains 4 application benchmarks, which are based on typical use cases for stream processing within microservices.
 For each benchmark, a corresponding workload generator is provided.
 Currently, this repository provides benchmark implementations for Apache Kafka Streams.
 Benchmark implementation for Apache Flink are currently under development and can be found in the *apache-flink* branch of this repository.
+The benchmark sources can be found in [Thedolite benchmarks](benchmarks).

 ## Theodolite Execution Framework